Plagiarism Checker

 What Is Mosaic Plagiarism?

-Mosaic plagiarism is a type of academic dishonesty where a writer borrows phrases, ideas, or sentence structures from one or more sources without proper citation.
-Instead of copying text word for word, the writer swaps out some words for synonyms or slightly rearranges the sentence while keeping the original meaning and structure intact.
-The result looks different on the surface, but is still someone else's idea presented as original work.
+Mosaic plagiarism is a form of academic dishonesty where a writer takes phrases, ideas, or sentence structures from one or more sources without citation.
+Instead of copying text word for word, the writer replaces some words with synonyms or rearranges a sentence while keeping the original meaning and structure intact.
+The result looks different, but it is still someone else's idea presented as original work.

 How Mosaic Plagiarism Differs from Other Types of Plagiarism

 Plagiarism is not a single behavior.
-It comes in several forms, and each one involves a different way of misrepresenting someone else's work.
-Understanding the differences helps you recognize when a line is being crossed, even when it is not obvious.
+It comes in several forms, each misrepresenting someone else's work in a different way.
+Knowing the differences helps you see when a line is crossed:

 TypeWhat happensMultiple sourcesCitation given